City-CSS/city-css/README.md

 6. **Create a Pull Request (PR)**
    - Navigate to the main repository on GitHub.
    - Click **New Pull Request**.
-   - Provide a detailed description of your changes and link any relevant issues.
+   - Provide a detailed description of your changes and include links to any relevant issues.

 ### Code Style and Practices